WillyMoselhy/AVDCopilot/README.md

 ### PURPOSE
-The AVDCopilot allows you to do some stuff with your AVD infrastrucure, all the action are triggered using natural language The infrastucture is based on Copilot Studio, Power Automate and Logic App.
+The AVDCopilot allows you to do some stuff with your AVD infrastructure, all the action are triggered using natural language The infrastructure is based on Copilot Studio, Power Automate and Logic App.

 ### IMPLEMENTATION